CT 506 Train Station – John Martine

 The single was favorably reviewed in Cash Box magazine May 23rd, 1970 issue.
 Although it’s possible the reviewer got John Martine and the British John Martyne confused.

 As far as I’ve been able to determine, like CT 501, CT 503, copies of the general release, green label, CT 506 do not exist.
 Which is odd given Billboards Disk Action Report above.
 Also like CT 501, CT 503, this was obviously another effort to find a sound beyond jazz, and in this case, another of the licensed masters Creed discussed just months before.

 Turns out, John Martine and Layng Martine, Jr. copyrighted a song they had co-written in September 1969, called She Stands Alone.
 The copyright is for Daramus Music, a division of Daramus, Inc.

 Daramus, Inc. was the publisher for both tracks on CT 506 and the Frishberg tracks on CT 509.
-Interestingly, Daramus, Inc. only ever published songs by these two artists.
+Interestingly, Daramus, Inc. only ever published songs by three artists, John Martine, Dave Frishber and Lanyg Martine, Jr. these two artists.
 According to longtime CTI guru and historian, Arnaldo Desuitero, Daramus Inc. was owned by Guryan and husband David Posner.